 5. Summer corn, pineapple, and black bean salsa

 Get any summer fiesta started with this party-in-a-bowl.
 With raw sweet corn, fresh pineapple, and juicy cherry tomatoes, it’s not only colorful, but it’s a party that celebrates seasonal ingredients.

 A popular pair for tacos, seafood, and grilled meats, mangos are no strangers to being used in savory recipes.
 But if the concept is new to you, this simple salsa is a great place to start.
 The fruit’s slight sourness fits right in with the acidic tomatoes and tastes just sweet enough to provide a contrast from the more savory ingredients.

 Whether it’s tossed into a salad as an afterthought or rolled casually into sushi alongside the always-more-popular avocado, cucumber never really gets to have its own moment.
 That changes with this salsa; dressed up with additions like garlic, jalapeño, and cumin, the cool, refreshing veggie will finally be the center of attention at your table.

-While you may not want to be serving these up to a big crowd (avocados are pricey, friends), these stuffed “boats” are a no-brainer for smaller gatherings.
+While you may not want to be serving these up to a big crowd (avocados are pricey, friends), these stuffed “boats” are a no-brainer for smaller gatherings (or just dinner for you!).
 Not only are they ridiculously adorable to look at, but they take just six ingredients and no cooking at all to put together.